kdw1000/eDNP8331/_eDNP8331_EKFS.md

 ## SFTP Client Session

-In addition to a Linux Command Line Interface (Linux CLI) usable via RS232 or LAN interface connection, the eDNP/8331 Linux provides an SFTP server to transfer arbitrary directories and files from the PC to the Linux file system.
+In addition to a Linux Command Line Interface (Linux CLI) usable via RS232 or LAN interface connection, the eDNP/8331 Linux provides an SFTP server to transfer arbitrary directories and files from the PC to the Linux file system via Ethernet LAN only using the factory default IP address **192.168.0.126**.
 To use this service, an SFTP client, such as FileZilla, is required on the PC (see https://en.wikipedia.org/wiki/FileZilla).

 ![Overview](https://ssv-comm.de/forum/bilder/8331EK-SFTP.png)